Key Takeaways

 If you or someone else is experiencing severe symptoms, such as difficulty breathing, seizures, or a loss of consciousness, immediately call 9-1-1 or go to the emergency room.
 Ingesting melatonin may be particularly dangerous if you’ve consumed other medications or alcohol.

-Even though melatonin is available without a prescription in the U.S. and is also marketed toward children, you should not give melatonin to a child without discussing it with their doctor first.
+Experts don’t recommend melatonin for children under 5, and they caution against doses above 3 milligrams for kids 5 and up.
+Even though melatonin for kids is available without a prescription in the U.S., you shouldn’t give melatonin to a child without discussing it with their doctor first.

 “Some melatonin supplements look and taste similar to candy.
 This makes it important for parents to store all supplements and medications in child-safe bottles and outside the reach of children.”